 Besides, you can choose from 1 to 3 swimming lanes depending on your swimming preferences.
 There’s hardly any wastage of space, making them well-suited for many modern homes, which may come with space restrictions.
 So, space will no longer be the roadblock for enjoying a peaceful swim after a long day at work.

-And do not worry; lap pools come with comfortable seating areas too.
+And do not worry; lap pools also come with comfortable seating areas.
 If you plan a pool party with friends, they will indeed have a gala time, relaxing and enjoying the beautiful blue of your pool.
 These pools also make great places to spend a romantic evening with your partner or play water games with the kids.

 Installation Process